TritonDataCenter/rfd/rfd/0174/README.md

 - active server failure and failover
-- active stops responding to HB, passive takes over (imports zpool), active comes back to life (i.e. zpool was still imported) what happens?
+- active stops responding to HB, passive takes over (imports zpool), active comes back to life (i.e. zpool is still imported) what happens?
-- network partition (can we only lose access to iscsi disks or only HB access without losing all network access? how?)
+- network partition (is it possible to only lose access to iscsi disks or only HB access without losing all storage group network access? how?)
 - iscsi target node failure
 - iscsi target disk failure
 - storage group switch failure